ipod825/vim-netranger/README.md

 1. Press `l` to change directory/open file for the current directory/file under the cursor.
 2. Press `h` to jump to the parent directory.
 3. Press `<Space>` to toggle expand current directory under cursor.
-4. Press `gp` to (toggle) pin current directory as the project root, which means you can't use `h` to jump to the parent directory.
-I think it might be useful when developing a project.
+4. Press `<Cr>` to set vim's cwd to the directory of the file under cursor.
+This is very useful if you've expanded a directory and want to open an nvim terminal to run a script in the subdirectory.
 5. Type `:NETRCD dir/you/want/to/go` to navigate to where you want.
 Though I don't think you would want to do this very often.

 ### File Rename